Lothilius/python-jumble/README.md

 python-jumble
 =============

-Solves a 5 or 6 letter word jumble using a tree algorithm
+Script uses a Python 3.x to solve a 4 to 13 letter word jumble using a binary tree algorithm.